 I really want our daughter to retain her enthusiasm for school and do well in class.
 Who doesn’t want that for their child at the end of the day.
 If she began to struggle with the more formal class work that is coming her way because we missed there was an issue with her eyesight, things could go down hill very quickly.

 All of a sudden being at school can become very challenging for a child, because eyesight plays such an important role in helping us to learn.
 A child may not be able to express the challenges they are experiencing, especially when they are very young.
 Instead, they may start showing more challenging behaviour in class or at home.
 If no one realises that the problems stem from the difficulties they are experiencing with their vision, then they may be labelled with behaviour disorders or issues unnecessarily.
+Poor literacy can have a huge impact on a child not only at school but also and later in life.

 All of these issues could lead to the child not performing to their potential at school and maybe becoming isolated from their regular social circles.
 A relatively small issue like short sightedness can soon turn into a domino effect that creates further developmental and social issues for a child.